 Asian art is one of the most vibrant and exciting aspects of global art production today.
 We spoke to Viv Lawes, Unit Leader for the 15-week intensive course Asian Art and its Markets, about her interest in the field, how she came to specialize in Southeast Asian modern and contemporary art, and how being an active professional in the art world benefits her students.
-Read our interview to learn more about Viv and apply now for Asian Art and its Markets starting 24 January, 2016 at Sotheby's Institute - London.
+Read our interview to learn more about Viv and the Asian Art and its Markets course.

 Where did it all begin for you?
 How did you develop a passion for art?